Front Office Staff

 He was born in Colorado and then moved to Ohio where he grew up in Newton Falls, a small town near Youngstown.
 Shawn graduated from Harding University with a Graphic Design degree in May 2008.
 He is newly married and lives with his wife, Abbey, in Greensboro.

-Amanda enters her tenth season with the Greensboro Grasshoppers and her 16th in minor league baseball.
+Amanda enters her 11th season with the Greensboro Grasshoppers and her 17th in minor league baseball.

 In addition to handling the Hoppers graphic design responsibilities, Amanda oversees the signage production/installation and assists with the game entertainment graphics.